The Song of Achilles: Plot

-To precipitate the Greeks need for Achilles, Thetis convinces Zeus to tip the war in favor of the Trojans so that the Achaeans will regret having antagonized Achilles, and the Achaeans suffer significant losses.
+To precipitate the Greeks' need for Achilles, Thetis convinces Zeus to tip the war in favor of the Trojans so that the Achaeans will regret having antagonized Achilles, and the Achaeans suffer significant losses.
 Tensions flare between Achilles and Patroclus when Achilles refuses to accept a private arrangement where Briseis is returned to him, along with valuable gifts.
-He stubbornly demands a public apology, refusing to come to the aid of the Greeks who are on the verge of defeat.
+He stubbornly demands a public apology, refusing to come to the aid of the Greeks, who are on the verge of defeat.

-Patroclus, who has grown close to the soldiers as a field nurse and sympathizes with their losses, attempts and fails to convince Achilles to rejoin the battle.
+Patroclus, who has grown close to the soldiers as a field medic and sympathizes with their losses, attempts and fails to convince Achilles to rejoin the battle.
 Instead, Patroclus impersonates Achilles by donning his armor and leads his men into battle; the offensive forces a Trojan retreat.
 During the battle, Apollo causes Patroclus to reveal himself.
-Patroclus is killed by Hector and his body is brought to Achilles.
+Patroclus is killed by Hector, and his body is brought to Achilles.

-Achilles grieves along with Briseis and demands Patroclus' ashes be mixed with his own when he dies.
+Achilles grieves along with Briseis and demands Patroclus's ashes be mixed with his own when he dies.
 Having lost his will to live, Achilles returns to battle and kills Hector to avenge Patroclus.
-After he is in turn killed by Paris, his ashes are mixed with Patroclus', per his request, and are buried.
-Neoptolemus comes to take Achilles' place and has Briseis killed when she refuses his advances and reveals Achilles and Patroclus' relationship.
-The Achaeans erect a tomb for Achilles and Patroclus, but do not inscribe Patroclus' name at the behest of Neoptolemus.
-Patroclus' shade is thus unable to pass into the underworld and is bound to the tomb.
+After he is in turn killed by Paris, his ashes are mixed with Patroclus's, per his request, and are buried.
+Neoptolemus comes to take Achilles's place and has Briseis killed when she refuses his advances and reveals Achilles and Patroclus's relationship.
+The Achaeans erect a tomb for Achilles and Patroclus but do not inscribe Patroclus's name at the behest of Neoptolemus.
+Patroclus's shade is thus unable to pass into the underworld and is bound to the tomb.
 After the war, Thetis returns and grieves for Achilles.
-She and Patroclus share memories, and Thetis relents, writing Patroclus' name upon the tomb.
-Patroclus is now able to pass into the afterlife where he and Achilles reunite.
+She and Patroclus share memories, and Thetis relents, writing Patroclus's name upon the tomb.
+Patroclus is now able to pass into the afterlife, where he and Achilles reunite.